 Read and abide by our Code of Ethics and Conduct and adhere to all applicable Company policies, procedures and corporate standards.
-Claims of ignorance, good intentions or poor judgment are no excuse for non-compliance.
+Ignorance, good intentions or poor judgment are no excuse for non-compliance.
 Violations of any policies, procedures or standards, or failure to report violations may result in disciplinary action, up to and including termination.